murrekatt/opentxs-auditor/README.md

 1) Communications

-	Audit Servers should be able to communicate to eachother through BitMessage, and should also be able to communicate with OT Servers.
+	Audit Servers should be able to communicate to eachother through BitMessage (optional), and should also be able to communicate with OT Servers.

 2) Funds